jacg/nain4/README.md

   [boot]
   systemd=true
   ```
-+ MacOS: The Geant4 provided by this flake compiles on MacOS12 x86_64.
-Beyond that, the status on MacOS is not known, at present.
++ MacOS: Everything seems to work on macOS, with both Intel processors and Apple Silicon, but it has not been tested extensively.

 ## Ergonomics